Conference on College Composition and Communication

 Intent and Impact

 Intentionality is of central importance when considering instances of sexual harassment, sexual misconduct, and discrimination, but the lack of intentionality should not be used or accepted as a blanket excuse for harassment or discrimination.
-The question of the impact of one’s behavior is as important, if not more so, as the intent behind it.
+The question of the impact of one’s behavior is more important than the intent behind it.
 Conduct that impacts a member negatively as unwelcome, coercive, or nonconsensual is determined by the recipient of the behavior rather than the initiator.
 Sexual, racial, homophobic, transphobic, and other such harassment are abuses of power that negate both the principle of equal opportunity and the possibilities of a good working and meeting environment.

 Asymmetrical Power Relations and Exploitation